vks-init-stage/rheostat/README.md

 # Rheostat

 > A mobile, tablet, desktop, and accessible slider for the web.
-Updated by anmol.
+Update.

 ![Rheostat demo](sample.gif)